 6. Year 2100 Class Reunion

-With the children’s help, write a simple play set in the year 2100.
+With the help of the children, write a simple play set in the year 2100.
 Your pupils have gathered for a class reunion and now they are all in their 90’s!
 (Wearing grey wigs and using walking sticks / walking frames).

 They look back and reminisce on their time in school, as well as discussing their subsequent careers, life accomplishments and experiences.